Cross-Border Banking Stack: Beyond a US Account (2026)

 Layer 2: Multi-Currency Platform

-This is where currency conversion, international transfers, and multi-currency holding happen.
-It sits between your US bank and your local banking — the bridge that moves money across currencies without the 1.5-3% markups that traditional bank wires charge.
+This sits between your US bank and your local banking.
+It moves money across currencies without the 1.5-3% markups that traditional bank wires charge.

-What it does: Holds balances in multiple currencies, converts at mid-market or near-mid-market rates, provides local bank details (IBAN, sort code, BSB) in multiple countries.
+It holds balances in multiple currencies, converts at mid-market or near-mid-market rates, and gives you local bank details (IBAN, sort code, BSB) in multiple countries.
+Not a replacement for a US bank account when it comes to LLC compliance.
+No FDIC insurance, limited US banking features.

 Platforms: Wise Business, Revolut Business, Airwallex